JCSDA/jedi-stack/README.md

 ./setup_modules.sh mac
 ~~~~~~~

-This script sets up the module directory tree in `$OPT`.
+This script sets up the module directory tree in `$JEDI_OPT`.
 It also sets up the compiler and mpi modules.
 The compiler and mpi modules are handled separately from the rest of the build because, when possible, we wish to exploit site-specific installations that maximize performance.

 **For this reason, the compiler and mpi modules are preceded by a `jedi-` label**.
 For example, to load the gnu compiler module and the openmpi software library, you would enter this:
 ```
 module load jedi-gnu/7.3.0
 module load jedi-openmpi/3.2.1
 ```
 These `jedi-` modules are really meta-modules that will both load the compiler/mpi library and modify the `MODULEPATH` so the user has access to the software packages that will be built in Step 4.
 On HPC systems, these meta-modules will load the native modules provided by the system administrators.
 For example, `module load jedi-openmpi/3.2.1` will first load the native `openmpi/3.2.1` module and then modify the `MODULEPATH` accordingly to allow users to access the JEDI libraries.
-If this module is not available (e.g. in a container or in the cloud), then the `openmpi/3.2.1` module will be built from source and installed into `$OPT`.
+If this module is not available (e.g. in a container or in the cloud), then the `openmpi/3.2.1` module will be built from source and installed into `$JEDI_OPT`.

 So, in short, you should never load the compiler or MPI modules directly.
 Instead, you should always load the `jedi-` meta-modules as demonstrated above - they will provide everything you need to load and then use the JEDI software libraries.